campiao/ai-ethics-sgame/README.md

 git clone https://github.com/campiao/ai-ethics-sgame.git
 ```
 Then open the project in Godot and you are good to go!

+Alternatively, download the executable from the Releases section.

 ## Playing the game